ibm-cloud-architecture/refarch-cloudnative-wfd-devops-cf/README.md

 # refarch-cloudnative-wfd-devops-cf

-This repository contains the DevOps Toolchain for managing and deploying the microservices making up the What's For Dinner app to Bluemix as Cloud Foundry apps.
+This repository contains the DevOps toolchain for managing and deploying the microservices making up the What's For Dinner app to Bluemix as Cloud Foundry apps.

 # How to use